linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

 ### Filter

- Filtering parameters include **period**, **level**, **status**, **application list** and **event type**..
+ Filtering parameters include **period**, **level**, **application list** and **event type**.

   - Filtering by period: Filtering in the order of log generating date

     Options include: "All", "Today", "3 days", "1 week", "1 month", and "3 months".
 Default option is "All".

-    Applicable for: "period" is not displayed only for boot logs, other kinds of logs support filtering by period.
+    Applicable for: "period" is not displayed only for boot logs and Kwin logs, other kinds of logs support filtering by period.

   - Filtering by level: filtering by seriousness levels of events

     Options include: "All", "Emergency", "Allert", "Critical", "Error", "Warning", "Notice", "Info"and "Debug".
 Default option is "Info".

-    Applicable for: system logs and application logs
+    Applicable for: system logs, boot logs and application logs

-  - Filtering by status:

-    only applicable for boot logs, options include "All", "OK", and "Failed".
-Default option is "All".

   - Filtering by application list: